microsoft/dotnet-podcasts/Deploy-websites-services.md

 You can manually run the Hub action from the `Actions` tab, click on:
 * `Select workflow` -> `Podcast Hub CICD` -> `Run workflow`.

+> Note: If deploy fails, re-run as it may be a timing issue.

 Then run the web action with:
 * `Select workflow` -> `Podcast Web CICD` -> `Run workflow`